rinoradCross/DietBot/README.md

 ## Contributing

-We welcome contributions to enhance DineBot!
+We welcome contributions to enhance DietBot!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch-name`.